SQLCrespi/PowerShell-Docs.pt-br/reference/docs-conceptual/developer/cmdlet/adding-parameter-sets-to-a-cmdlet.md

     [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
 Help (default is "Y"): Y
     ```

-- Com o Windows PowerShell iniciado, execute o cmdlet Stop-proc com o parâmetro `InputObject` definido para parar os processos no objeto do bloco de notas recuperado pelo comando `Get-Process`.
+- With Windows PowerShell started, run the Stop-Proc cmdlet with the `InputObject` parameter set to stop processes on the Notepad object retrieved by the `Get-Process` command.

     ```
     PS> get-process notepad | stop-proc